 I can recommend Family Dispute Resolution Practitioners who can take your matter at short notice so that you won’t have to wait 6 weeks or more, as can be the case with some mediation services.

 If mediation is successful and you reach an agreement, then the cost of your separation will be far less than if you were to take Court proceedings.

 I can put you in touch with mediators who will secure the best chance for you to settle the matter without the need to go to court.
 Not only will this reduce the financial cost to you, but also the emotional cost and damage to your relationship with your ex-partner.
 This is particularly important if you are co-parenting a child (or children) together.

 If you reach an agreement at mediation with your ex-partner I can then provide advice on whether the agreement reached is fair and along the lines of what a Court would likely order in your situation.
-After I provide this advice I recommend the agreement is made into consent orders in the Family Court to provide you with protection of your legal rights.
+After this advice is provided, I would recommend the agreement be made into consent orders in the Family Court to provide you with protection of your legal rights.

 If you reach a negotiated agreement with your ex-partner for children’s orders and a property settlement, and would like that made into consent orders, then the estimated legal costs are between $2,750 to $3,300 inc GST, plus a Family Court filing fee of $165.